mlzarathustra/meditation/Gamma.md

   ocean
 ```

-The usage of each follows.
+The usage of each will follow in a subesequent revision.

 ### intervals